SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Keyword for variables:
 let|Rust

-In rust, even variables are immutable by default, and the keyword mut makes them mutable.
+In rust, even variables are immutable by default, and the keyword mut makes them mutable, the difference to consts being that consts cannot be declared mutable.
+Rust requires its consts to always be type annotated.
 In JS, consts are always block-scoped.
 In some languages (JS), consts must be initialized in the same statement as they are declared.